Maryland Route 213: Cecil County

 MD 213 enters Cecil County upon crossing the Sassafras River, where it continues north through wooded and agricultural areas with some residences.
 The route enters the town of Cecilton, where it becomes Bohemia Avenue.
 In Cecilton, MD 213 passes residences along with a few businesses and intersects MD 282 (Main Street) in the center of town.
 Upon leaving Cecilton, the name of the road becomes Augustine Herman Highway again.
 The Cecilton area is home to a small Amish settlement.
 MD 213 passes through farmland, with intermittent woods and rural residences, before crossing over the Bohemia River.
 Past the Bohemia River, the road turns northeast through more rural areas before intersecting the western terminus of MD 310 (Cayots Corner Road) in Cayots.
 Past MD 310, the route continues through farms and woods with some residences and businesses before heading into the Chesapeake City area, where residences increase along the road and it passes to the east of Bohemia Manor High School.
 Upon reaching the town of Chesapeake City, MD 213 features an interchange with MD 537, which provides access to the southern portion of Chesapeake City as well as to MD 286 and MD 342.

 In Chesapeake City, the Chesapeake Country Scenic Byway ends and MD 213 continues north as a part of the Atlantic to Appalachians Scenic Byway which crosses the state of Maryland.
 Past this interchange, MD 213 passes over the Chesapeake & Delaware Canal on the Chesapeake City Bridge, a tied-arch bridge.
-After crossing the canal, the road intersects MD 285 (Lock Street), which provides access to the northern portion of Chesapeake City.
+After crossing the canal, the road intersects the western terminus of MD 285 (Lock Street), which provides access to the northern portion of Chesapeake City.
 Past MD 285, the route resumes through a mix of woodland and farmland, crossing Long Creek and Perch Creek, with residential areas increasing along the road.
 It approaches the Elkton area and heads through residential areas.